ant-research/StructuredLM_RTDT/README.md

 "[A Multi-Grained Self-Interpretable Symbolic-Neural Model For Single/Multi-Labeled Text Classification](https://openreview.net/forum?id=MLJ5TF5FtXH)".(ICLR 2023) To be released soon...

+Please note r2d2.py is not maintained anymore after Fast-R2D2, so please use the cuda version(r2d2_cuda.py) as your backbone.

 The model pretrained on WikiText-103: [release](https://github.com/alipay/StructuredLM_RTDT/releases/tag/fast-R2D2)

 ## Requires